Jolvera2001/Jolvera2001/README.md

 # Future Prospects
 ## C# ecosystem
 I really want to learn more technologies within the C# ecosystem since they're already very connected to Azure.
-There are many frameworks that use C# that I'm aware of and other addons as well.
+There are many frameworks that use C# that I'm aware of.
 My knowledge so far is:
-- .NET Maui (crossplatform development, can utilize C# markup for declarative UI)
+- WPF (Desktop App Development)
 - Blazor (Web development using C#)
 - ASP.NET Core (Backend for Blazor or any other technology)